 Her first bill was for $145.32.
 It included higher than advertised unbundled prices for the telephone, Internet and television services along with unexpected charges for long-distance phone calls (which should have been included in the advertised phone service).

 “Frontier does not contest the fact that they charged more than they advertised,” wrote the reader in an email.

-After she alerted four different customer service reps — some of whom, she says, promised to fix the billing problem – Frontier instead told her that the offer was subject to availability, as noted in advertisement’s fine print, and it was not available in her area.
+After she alerted four different customer service reps — some of whom, she says, promised to fix the billing problem – Frontier instead told her that the offer was subject to availability, as noted in advertisement’s Sometimes termed “mouse print” or, more benignly, “disclosure language”, and presented in miniscule font.
+It is there to take back every enticing offer made in the ad., and it was not available in her area.
 She is still being charged more than the advertised price.